What Is A Carbon Footprint?

 The carbon footprint of food includes but isn’t limited to:

-All farm level emissions, from fertilizer, pesticides, livestock (burping and farting), manure, energy use
+All farm level emissions, from fertilizer, pesticides, livestock (burping and passing other gases), manure, energy use

 Transport to market